to1edo/App-salon-FullStack/README.md

 # App-salon-FullStack
 App web PHP, JavaScript, MySQL, SASS

+you can test app with this user:
+user:      correo2@correo.com
+password:  password

 --English---
 This web application was developed as a practical project for the complete web development course I am currently taking.